Nate Lewis

-Nathaniel Lewis (born October 19, 1966) is an American former professional football wide receiver in the National Football League (NFL).
-He was selected by the Chargers in the seventh round of the 1990 NFL draft.
-He played six seasons for the San Diego Chargers from 1990 to 1993 and Chicago Bears from 1994 to 1995.
+Nathaniel Lewis (born October 19, 1966) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and Oregon Tech Owls before being selected by the San Diego Chargers in the seventh round of the 1990 NFL draft.
+He played six seasons for the Chargers from 1990 to 1993 and Chicago Bears from 1994 to 1995.

 Early life and education

-Born and raised in Moultrie, GA, Lewis attended Oregon Tech where he played one season his senior year.
+Born and raised in Moultrie, Georgia, Lewis attended Oregon Tech where he played one season his senior year.
 Following his freshman year at a junior college: Oklahoma A&M, Lewis played at Georgia his sophomore and junior years, however he was dismissed due to academic reasons following his junior year.

 Football career

 His senior year at Oregon Tech was ended short due to a leg injury, but included 27 caught passes for 434 yards and two touchdowns.